Chiebukar/Identify-gender-with-AFRIFASHION1600/README.md

 # Identify-gender-with-AFRIFASHION1600
-Exporing the use of cloth identification for gender classification see article here: https://lnkd.in/gZKpHy5
+Exporing the use of cloth identification for gender classification <br>
+see article here: https://lnkd.in/gZKpHy5

 Below are predictions of sample test images.